Ryan-AW/Login-Page/README.md

 Use an application such as XAMPP to host the website on your local network for PHP to run.
 Linux is recommened in this case.

-Run the following commands within the file containing the website code:
+Run the following commands in linux targeting the folder containing the website source files

 [~] sudo chmod 777 [folder]